Jdsle/RSDKv5-Decompilation/README.md

 ## Compiling

+> [!NOTE]
+> This fork does *not* run standalone!
+If you want to host your own build, you will need to build the [RSDK-Library Engine Manager](https://github.com/Jdsle/RSDK), or develop your own interface.

+> Just looking for prebuilt versions?
+They're hosted at https://Jdsle.github.io/RSDK

 Compiling is as simple as typing the following in the root repository directory:
 ```
 emcmake cmake -B build